Philippine International Convention Center: Artworks

 In addition to these, the PICC also houses a variety of other artworks displayed in its buildings.
-By the completion of its 2025 renovation, it will debut a new art collection showcasing notable works from the Bangko Sentral ng Pilipinas.
+Following its 2025 renovation, it will debut a new art collection showcasing notable works from the Bangko Sentral ng Pilipinas.

 APEC Sculpture Garden

 The APEC Sculpture Garden is located in the right, left and front lawns of the PICC.
 It was jointly organized by the Department of Foreign Affairs and the National Commission for Culture and the Arts, the curator of the garden, in commemoration of the APEC Philippines 1996.
 The garden is composed of 20 unique sculptures made by artists from their respective APEC countries.
 Each sculpture embodies the collective ideals of the 20 APEC member economies.
 The countries that donated their sculptures to the garden include Australia, Brunei Darussalam, Canada, Chile, Chinese Taipei, Hong Kong, Indonesia, Japan, Malaysia, Mexico, New Zealand, Philippines, Papua New Guinea, People's Republic of China, Republic of Korea, Russian Federation, Singapore, Thailand, United States and Vietnam.
 As of 2017, only Peru has yet to donate a sculpture to the garden.